danielstocks/jQuery-Collapse/README.md

 </div>
 ```

+That's it!
 The *data-collapse* attribute will automatically trigger the script.

 If you'd rather load the plugin with jQuery, you can: